Additions to the csproj format for .NET Core

 Sdk specifies which SDK will be used by the project.
 The SDK, as the layering document describes, is a set of MSBuild tasks and targets that can build .NET Core code.
-We ship two main SDKs with the .NET Core tools:
+The following SDKs are available for .NET Core:

 - The .NET Core SDK with the ID of

 - The .NET Core web SDK with the ID of